bigin/Scriptor/README.md

 # Scriptor

-_Scriptor is a simple flat-file CMS, based on [ItemManager](https://github.com/bigin/ItemManager-3) - decoupled and reusable PHP library for web applications._
+_Scriptor is a simple flat-file CMS_

 ## Features
 Get started quickly and easily: Intuitive, user-friendly control panel helps you get up and running quickly.